-Maintaining paediatric and neonatal rotas in as many hospitals as possible is essential.
+Maintaining paediatric and neonatal rotas in as many hospitals as possible remain essential.
 We must also link up across all services used by children and young people to ensure there are no unintended consequences for those who are not being seen as they usually would.
 Trust and Health Board senior management need to be engaged in system wide thinking to maintain as much of the paediatric services on as many sites as safely as possible, tailored to the local outbreak, geography and pressure in other sectors.

 While safeguarding the care of children and young people is our primary responsibility as paediatricians, we also have a responsibility to the wider profession at this time.
-We need to be ready to help our colleagues in adult medical care, critical care and the emergency department but in balance with our paediatric responsibilities.
-The four UK chief medical officers, the national medical director, the Academy of Medical Royal Colleges and the GMC have written to all UK doctors (PDF) stressing that it will be appropriate and necessary for clinicians to work beyond their usual disciplinary boundaries and specialisms under these difficult circumstances, and they will support individuals who do so.
+We need to continue to be ready to help our colleagues in adult medical care, critical care and the emergency department but in balance with our paediatric responsibilities.
+The four UK chief medical officers, the national medical director, the Academy of Medical Royal Colleges and the GMC wrote to all UK doctors (PDF) stressing that it will be appropriate and necessary for clinicians to work beyond their usual disciplinary boundaries and specialisms under these difficult circumstances, and they will support individuals who do so.
 Equivalent considerations apply for nurses, advanced health practitioners (AHPs) and other registered health professionals.

 - If the activity is reduced consider reducing the number of staff per shift but having more senior availability in the hospital to support decision making.

 - For example, move from a three tier on-call to a two tier on-call rota with resident consultants.
 This will also enable some individuals to rest, or free up some of the workforce to support other services.

 - If the activity is reduced consider making the shifts longer but having more time between shifts.